influxdata/flux/docs/SPEC.md

 ```
 window(every:1h) // window the data into 1 hour intervals
 window(intervals: intervals(every:1d, period:8h, offset:9h)) // window the data into 8 hour intervals starting at 9AM every day.
+window(every:1d, location: "America/Los_Angeles") // use a different location than the global option.
 ```

 #### Pivot